Multi-directional Impact Protection System

 MIPS (Multi-directional Impact Protection System) is a head-protection system designed to enhance the safety of various helmets.
+MIPS is a thin, low-friction layer installed on the inside of a helmet.
+In case of a crash, the MIPS layer allows the head to turn or slide 10–15 mm (up to half an inch) inside the helmet.
+This sliding reduces the internal rotational motion in the head, which decreases the risk of concussions and other brain injuries.

-Rotational motion results in shearing and/or stretching of brain tissue and increases the risk of brain injuries.
-The technology was developed by specialists at the KTH Royal Institute of Technology and a brain surgeon at the Karolinska Institute in Stockholm, Sweden, in 1996.
+MIPS is the best-known brand among modern technologies aimed at minimizing rotational impact to the brain, but not the only one.
+The MIPS technology was developed by specialists at the KTH Royal Institute of Technology and a brain surgeon at the Karolinska Institute in Stockholm, Sweden, in 1996.
+The company licenses their products to helmet manufacturers.

+MIPS is not a certification or testing system.

 Rotational motion

 Rotational motion is the result of the brain continuing to move or stretch after the head has come to a quick and sudden stop following an angled impact.

 In a helmet equipped with the MIPS safety system, a low-friction layer allows the helmet to slide relative to the head, resulting in a reduction of the rotational motion that may otherwise be transmitted to the brain.
 In this way, the MIPS approach mimics the natural safety system of the human head.